‘KHANGESTION CHARGES’

 There was little of real substance on the proposals.
 Any proposal would be ‘subject to feasibility and consultation’, so the charges were not a done deal.
 The first two listed were duly ruled out.

 However after the May 2022 council elections, Transport for London launched a consultation, with the publicity majoring on expanding the ULEZ.
+This diverted some attention away from Khan’s less loudly publicised desire for Londonwide road pricing.

 Rather than propose clear detail – including a projected breakdown of costs and revenue – Khan just sought to update his Mayor’s Transport Strategy document with a policy to introduce road pricing.
 Softly softly catchee monkey’ by Transport for London?